Save Indonesian Endangered Species

 Urgent Rhino Habitat expansion and improved Protection strategies

-• Researchers believe that there are only 68 Javan Rhino and 80 Sumatran Rhino (Dicerorhinus sumatrensis) alive today.
+• Researchers believe that there are only 50 - 70 Javan Rhino and 40 - 60 Sumatran Rhino (Dicerorhinus sumatrensis) alive today.
+This could be an over estimate.

 • Anti poaching rhino patrol units have prevented poaching but rhinos desperately need suitable habitat and food sources.